Adding a ventilation system to your home can keep indoor air from becoming stuffy and manage humidity levels.

 How Indoor Air Quality Affects Your Health

 Mold, pollen and pet dander are typical pollution sources in your house.
-Other supplies include household cleaners and volatile organic compounds (VOCs).
+Other causes include household cleaners and volatile organic compounds (VOCs).

 10 Signs Your Home has Poor Indoor Air Quality

-- Ongoing cold or flu symptoms.
+- Lingering cold or flu symptoms.
 A sore throat or runny nose that never gets better could be linked to air quality.
 This is especially true if you feel better when you leave your home.

 - Watery, itchy or dry eyes.
-Your eyes are susceptible to indoor pollution and may react by growing dry, itchy or watery.
+Your eyes are vulnerable to indoor pollution and may react by turning dry, itchy or watery.

 - Frequent asthma attacks.
-Dust, pet dander, smoke and other triggers can be circulated through the air or get stuck in carpet.
+Dust, pet dander, smoke and other triggers can be circulated through the air or get trapped in carpet.

 - Coughing and sneezing.
-Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.
+Allergies or colds can create these symptoms, but they shouldn’t be worse at home.

-- Stale scents.
+- Stuffy odors.
 Mold or mildew flourishers when the humidity in your home is too high.

 - Hot or cold spots.
-This can be related to air quality, especially if your HVAC system is having problems controlling temperature and humidity.
+This can be related to air quality, especially if your HVAC system is having trouble balancing temperature and humidity.